CheAle14/mlapibot/mlapi/data/templates/default.md

 - Use Mutual Servers to determine the server(s) they share with you, and disable Direct Messages from server members for those servers.
 - If you cannot find any common servers, you can disable DMs from all servers under your User Settings

+If your account is the one sending this message, then it means your account has been compromised.
+If you...

+- ... downloaded and executed malware: You should try and use a different device entirely to change your password (e.g. your phone).
+You should then [follow these steps](https://support.discord.com/hc/articles/115004307527--Windows-Corrupt-Installation) to fully uninstall Discord, run a complete anti-virus scan, and then re-install Discord.
+If your account is compromised again when logging in afterwards, you may need to factory reset your computer.
+- ... entered your password into a malicious/fake website: You should change your password.
+- ... something else: You should change your password.

 - - -

 ^(I am a bot; if this comment was made in error, please correct and downvote me.)